UPDATE (11.18.2020): Post updated to reflect a revision to the enhanced NYC Subway in The Bronx.

 NYTIP enables significant service increases throughout The Bronx, as follows:

-As part of the Central Park West de-interlining, the C becomes an 8th Avenue express train and replaces the D in The Bronx.
+As part of the Central Park West de-interlining, the C becomes an 8th Avenue express train and runs to Norwood – 205th Street.
 This de-interlining enables significant service increases on the C, which would run full-length trains (600′) instead of 480′ trains.
 It also gives Bronxites direct service to several major transit hubs – namely, Port Authority Bus Terminal, Penn Station, World Trade Center, and Fulton Center.
-B local service serves The Bronx all day with increased service, preserving connectivity to 6th Avenue.
-The B will run on weekends to encourage ridership and discourage driving on the Grand Concourse.
+D local service serves The Bronx all day with increased service, preserving connectivity to 6th Avenue, encouraging ridership, and discouraging driving on the Grand Concourse.

-[Fig. 2] 161st Street – Yankee Stadium lower level express conversion.
+[Fig. 2] 161st Street – Yankee Stadium lower level conversion.

-[Fig. 4] The enhanced NYC Subway in Manhattan highlighting additional service improvements.
+[Figs. 3, 4] The enhanced NYC Subway in Manhattan.

-The C/D swap removes conflicts on both express and local trains by having all 8th Avenue service (A/C trains) run express and all 6th Avenue service (B/D) run local.
+Under NYTIP, the 8th Avenue services (A and C trains) run express and the 6th Avenue services (B and D trains) run local, eliminating merging delays at 59th Street – Columbus Circle.
 A consequence of this change is that A/C trains also run express on 8th Avenue, leaving the E as the sole 8th Avenue local service.
 I will explore options for increasing 8th Avenue local service in a future post.